HatOwn/Huh/README.md

 - **Left/Right arrows** – move the enemy
 - **Space** – shoot upward
 - **Q** – quit
+- **R** – restart after game over

 For the best experience, use a terminal window with at least 80x24 characters.
+If arrow keys do not respond, ensure your terminal supports them or use a compatible curses environment.

 Obstacles appear in the distance and grow larger as they approach to give a 3D effect.
 Shooting them yields extra points while letting them pass costs you a life.
 Hitting "YOU" ends the game.